mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   God does not know what he is.
 If he did, he would be able to define himself; but the infinite cannot be defined.
 It is no insult to God to say that he does not know what he is; for he is not a *what*.

+## Islamic arguments for God's existence

+* Al-Kindi offers a series of elaborate and systematic proofs for the existence of God, based on establishing the finite nature of the world we live in.
+Suppose that the physical world were infinite in quantity.
+I we take out of it a finite quantity, is what is left finite or infinite?
+If finite, then if we restore what has been taken out, we have only a finite quantity, since the addition of two finite quantities cannot make an infinite one.
+If infinite, then if we restore what has been taken out, we will have two infinite bodies, one (the original) smaller than the other (the restored whole).
+But this is absurd.
+So the universe must be finite in space.
+MK: he would be surprised to discover that the notion of unequal infinities is not at all absurd.
+* Similar considerations show that the universe is finite in time.
+Time is quantitative, and an actually infinite quantity cannot exist.
+If time were infinite, then an infinite number of prior times must have preceded the present moment.
+But an infinite number cannot be traversed; so if time were infinite we would never have got to the present moment, which is absurd.
+* If time is finite, then the universe must have had a beginning in time;
+  for the universe cannot exist without time.
+But if the universe had a beginning, then it must have had a cause other than itself.
+This cause must be the cause of the multiplicity to be found in the universe, and this al-Kindi calls the True One.
+This, he tells us, is the cause of the beginning of coming to be in the universe, and is the cause of the unity that holds each creature together.
+* Christians as well as Muslims found it convenient that philosophical arguments could be offered for the creation of the world in time, so that the believer did not need to take this simply on faith, on the authority of Genesis or the Quran.
+The arguments which al-Kindi brought into Islam from Philoponus returned into the Christian world in the high Middle Ages, and their validity became a matter of debate among the major scholaistics.
+* Not all Muslim philosophers agreed that the world was created in time.
+  Avicenna believed that God created by necessity: he is absolute goodness, and goodness by its nature radiates outwards.
+* Avicenna offers a proof that there must be at least one thing that is necessarily existent of itself.
+Start with any entity you choose—it can be anything in heaven or on earth.
+If this is necessarily existent of itself, then our thesis is proved.
+If it is contingently existent of itself, then it is necessarily existent through something else.
+This second entity is necessarily existent either of itself, or through something else.
+If through something else, then there is a third entity, and so on.
+However long the series is, it cannot end with something that is of itself contingent; for that, and thus the whole series, would need a cause to explain its existence.
+Even if the complete casual series is infinite, it must contain at least one cause that is necessarily existent of itself, because if it contained only contingent causes it would need an external cause and thus not be complete.
+MK: this last argument is dubious, the way such a series is defined it always ends with a necessary cause, so there cannot be a series of this kind that both is infinite and contains a necessary cause.
+* Avicenna argues that there can be at most one necessary being.
+It is perfect, it is pure goodness, it is truth, it is pure intelligence; it is source of everything else's beauty and splendor.
+The most important feature of the necessary being is that it does not have an essence which is other than its existence.
+If it did, there would have to be a cause to unite the essence with the existence, and the necessary being would be not necessary but caused.